Oman denies it has agreed to invest in Sri Lanka oil refinery project

 Any big deal in Sri Lanka involving Indian investment will pose a challenge to China, which had until recently been on track to be the dominant foreign investor on the island.

-India has become concerned in recent few years about China muscling into Sri Lanka and other countries in a region where India is the traditional power.
+India has become concerned in recent years about China muscling into Sri Lanka and other countries in a region where India is the traditional power.

 China is the biggest buyer of Omani oil, importing about 80 percent of the Middle Eastern nation’s overall crude exports in January, according to an Oman government website.

-Reporting by Nidhi Verma; Editing by Martin Howell and David Goodman
+Reporting by Shihar Aneez in COLOMBO and Rania El Gamal in DUBAI, Writing by Nidhi Verma; Editing by Martin Howell and Kirsten Donovan